tomtom-international/cookiecutter-python/README.md

 ## Tips

+### Azure

 In case you want to host a project in the `tomtom-international` organization and you chose Azure for the CI contact the @nav-pipeline team to request a build pipeline in the [TomTom Azure DevOps account](https://dev.azure.com/tomtomweb/GitHub-TomTom-International/_build) (@nav-pipeline: detailed instructions on how to set up a project can be found [here](https://github.com/tomtom-international/azure-pipeline-templates/blob/master/README.md)).

+### Jenkins

 In case of hosting on Jenkins/Bitbucket Server we recommend using the *BitBucket Branch Source Plugin* that allows you to configure a folder in Jenkins that will scan the whole BitBucket project for repositories with a `Jenkinsfile`.

-### Jenkins

 The following Jenkins plugins are required by the `pythonSetupPyPipeline`: